 There are a number of schemes available for first time buyers to make buying your first property more achievable.
 You can find out more about these, including London Help to Buy, in our government and other purchase schemes advice.

-Other types of mortgages are available to help first time buyers and talking to a mortgage broker with access to the whole of the market will help you understand all available options.
-KFH’s specialist mortgage and protection advisers have access to the wide mortgage market in order to provide first time buyers with a choice of products and lenders that are right for you.
+Other types of mortgages are available to help first time buyers and talking to a mortgage consultant with access to a comprehensive range of products from across the market will help you understand all available options.
+Not only do our specialist mortgage consultants have access to the wide mortgage market, they also have access to exclusive products that are not available on the high street; helping them to provide first time buyers with a choice of products and lenders that are right for you.

 What other costs should I be aware of?

 There are a number of other upfront costs involved in buying your first property aside from the deposit and mortgage repayments.
 These include mortgage set-up fees, property solicitors’ fees and Stamp Duty Land Tax (SDLT).
 The full costs of buying a property are explained in our guide.

 To give yourself the best chance of buying a home you should get your finances in order.
 Keep up repayments with any credit cards and loans and start saving.
 If you can demonstrate good money management, lenders will like to see it.
 You may find it easier to save money if you create a personal budget.
 By looking at your income and carefully planning your spending, you will stand a better chance of saving enough for a deposit.
 You will also be a more attractive borrower to any potential mortgage providers.

 You may be fortunate enough to have parental assistance for a deposit, where a gift can be made to the buyer in the form of a cash lump sum.
 This will require an accompanying letter from the parents confirming it is a gift.